- Small Business Blog

 Establish credit accounts with suppliers

-If you work with vendors or suppliers, you can build your business credit by opening accounts with them.
+If you work with vendors or suppliers, you may build your business credit by opening accounts with them.
 Before you do, make sure they report payments to credit bureaus.
-That way, your timely payments will be reflected on your credit reports and lenders will have access to them.
+That way, your timely payments will be reflected on your credit reports, and lenders will have access to them.

 Add positive payment experiences to your credit file

-The credit card issuers and lenders you have accounts with send accounts updates to credit bureaus including your current balance, payment history, and other details.
-This information is added into your credit report and used to generate your credit score when it's requested by businesses and yourself.
+The credit card issuers and lenders you work with regularly report updates to credit bureaus, including details like your current balance, payment history, and other relevant information.
+These updates help shape your credit report, which is then used to calculate your credit score when requested by businesses—or even by you.

 Dispute any errors and inquiries